“Disability is not a brave struggle or ‘courage in the face of adversity.’ Disability is an art. It’s an ingenious way to live.” –Neil Marcus

 Kimberly Tanner, email@example.com, Valdosta State University

 The Mayor's Council for Persons with Disabilities meets bi-monthly on the second Tuesday of the month at 1 p.m.
-Meetings are held at the Department of Labor and are open to individuals who have an interest in making Valdosta "A City Without Limits” for community members with disabilities.
-All meetings are held at 1:00 p.m. at locations to be announced.
+Meetings are held at the Department of Labor--or at locations to be announced--and are open to individuals who have an interest in making Valdosta "A City Without Limits” for community members with disabilities.

 2017 Community Resource Fair for Persons with Disabilities

-People with disabilities, as well as people who serve people with disabilities, have the opportunity to browse community resources that impact their quality of life at a FREE event sponsored by the Valdosta Mayor's Council for Persons with Disabilities (MCPD).
-The 2017 Community Resource Fair will be held on Saturday, June 24, 2017, at the Annette Howell Turner Center for the Arts, located at 527 N. Patterson Street, from 11 a.m.-3 p.m.
-Free lunch will be provided. ***This event is sponsored by Pepsi, Chick-fil-a, Subway Norman Drive, Publix, Sam’s Club and Fresh Beginnings.
+The 2nd annual event on June 24 was a success.
+People with disabilities, as well as people who serve people with disabilities, had the opportunity to browse community resources that impact their quality of life at this FREE event sponsored by the Valdosta Mayor's Council for Persons with Disabilities (MCPD).
+"Thank you" to the Annette Howell Turner Center for the Arts for hosting the event and to the following event sponsors: Pepsi, Chick-fil-a, Subway Norman Drive, Publix, Sam’s Club and Fresh Beginnings.